The twisted coarse Baum--Connes conjecture and relative hyperbolic groups: Relative hyperbolic groups, decomposition complexity and the strategy of the proof

 \section{Relative hyperbolic groups, decomposition complexity and the strategy of the proof}

 In this section, we recall some properties of relative hyperbolic groups from \cite{Osin2005AsymptoticDimensionofRelativelyhyperbolicGroups} and outline the strategy of the proof of Theorem~\ref{main}.
 In this section, we assume that $G$ is a finitely generated group which is hyperbolic relative to a finite family of subgroups $\{H_1,\cdots ,H_n\}$.
-We fix a symmetric generating set $S$ of $G$ and denote by $d_S$ and $d_{s\cup \bigcup H_i}$ the Cayley distance on $G$ with respect to the generating set $S$ and $S\cup \bigcup H_i$, respectively.
-We denote the ball of radius $n$ with respect to $d_{s\cup \bigcup H_i}$ centered at $e$ by $B(n)$.